Wednesday, 6 November 2024

 Striated Pardalote

-On the lagoon we added Yellow-billed Spoonbill among other more common waterbirds, and Peaceful Doves cooed from above, while a common bird it is a lifer for many in our group.
+On the lagoon we added Yellow-billed Spoonbill among other more common waterbirds, and Peaceful Doves cooed from above, while a common bird in Australia, it is a lifer for many in our group.

 Yellow-billed Spoonbill